The Companies that are incorporated outside India are known as Foreign Companies.

 - Other Interest, if any.

-- Latest passport size 3 colored photograph of each proposed director/subscriber.
+- Latest passport size three coloured photographs of each proposed director/subscriber.

 - DSC of subscribers.

 Foreign Company Registration in India – In the form of the Branch office, Liaison Office, and Project Office.

 A foreign company can open a Liaison office (L.O.) if it wants to do water testing in India.
 L.O. can only act as a communication channel between a parent company and Indian customers, and it can do liaising in India without any authority to conclude contracts.
 It cannot do any business activities in India.

 - Foreign company must have a profit-making track record immediately preceding three financial years in the home country.